maxtoroq/maxtoroq.github.io/DbExtensions/docs/migrating/to-v6.md

 var db = new Database("name=Northwind");
 ```

 Instead you can use a new constructor and pass in the connection string and provider invariant name.
-Your application can still use ConfigurationManager on .NET Full, e.g.:
+Your application can still use ConfigurationManager on .NET Framework, e.g.:

 ```csharp
 ConnectionStringSetings connSettings = ConfigurationManager.ConnectionStrings["Northwind"];